tobermory/RTX-make-gcc/README.md

 $ make lib
 ```

 should produce libRTX_CM3.a.
-To see the gcc cmd lines in full, turn on
+To see the gcc invocations in full, turn on
 verbose mode:

 ```
 $ make clean
 $ make V=1

-Then
+With the library built, proceed to build some example applications (just one currently):

 ```
 $ make examples
 ```

-should fail.
+which should fail.
 This is intentional.

 ```
 $ make localize
 ```

-copies a RTX_Config.h and rtx_lib.c file from the RTX source tree into
+copies two files --- RTX_Config.h and rtx_lib.c --- from the RTX
+source tree into

 ```
 ./src/test/include/RTX_Config.h